ethereum/consensus-specs/specs/core/0_beacon-chain.md

         if is_active_validator(validator, get_current_epoch(state)) and balance < EJECTION_BALANCE:
             initiate_validator_exit(state, index)

-    # Queue validators are eligible for activation and not dequeued prior to finalized epoch
+    # Queue validators eligible for activation and not dequeued for activation prior to finalized epoch
     activation_queue = sorted([
         index for index, validator in enumerate(state.validator_registry) if validator.activation_eligibility_epoch != FAR_FUTURE_EPOCH and